tomimulhartono/tomimulhartono.github.io/content/posts/covid19-webgis.md

 - **Working in a team:** Completing a project with tight deadlines.
 - **Contributing to something bigger:** Helping the community in difficult times.

-## Conclusion
+## Final Thoughts

 COVID-19 WebGIS is an example of how technology can assist us in difficult situations.
 Though brief, this project's experience is unforgettable.
 I learned a lot and am proud to have contributed to helping the community during the pandemic.

 Have you ever been involved in a similar project?

-To learn more about COVID-19 WebGIS, please visit my repository at https://gitlab.com/tomimulhartono/covid19-webgis.
+To learn more about COVID-19 WebGIS, please visit my repository at [here](https://gitlab.com/tomimulhartono/covid19-webgis8)